wilmr/Music-en-Vivo/readme.md

 # Music en Vivo

 ## Purpose
 A simple, exciting website that serves as a hub for music lovers to find concerts from the artists they love.
-Enter a muscician's name to find events for that musician.
+Enter a muscician's name to find events for that musician or click the 'Random Top 10 Artist' to find events for a Top 10 Billboard artist!

 ## Contributors
 Wilmer Martinez